spandanaperni288/supermarket-sales-sql-analysis/README.md

 ## About

-I'm Spandana Perni an aspiring business analyst with a background in recruitment coordination, transitioning into data analytics.
-This project demonstrates practical SQL skills applied to real-world retail data — the kind of analysis used in operations, sales, and business performance roles.
+"I'm Spandana Perni, a Recruitment Operations Analyst at Randstad India supporting Microsoft's US hiring operations.
+This project demonstrates SQL skills applied to retail sales analysis — covering revenue trends, customer behaviour, and product performance using window functions and structured business analysis."

 Open to entry-level to mid-level analyst opportunities.